Cisplatin: Pharmacology

 Cisplatin interferes with DNA replication, which kills the fastest proliferating cells, which in theory are cancerous.
-Following administration, one chloride ion is slowly displaced by water to give the aquo complex cis-[PtCl(NH_{3})_{2}(H_{2}O)]^{+}, in a process termed aquation.
+Following administration, one chloride ion is slowly displaced by water to give the aquo complex cis-[Pt(NH3)2(H2O)Cl]+, in a process termed aquation.
 Dissociation of the chloride is favored inside the cell because the intracellular chloride concentration is only 3–20% of the approximately 100 mM chloride concentration in the extracellular fluid.